“Ban cars” has become a clarion call of contemporary urbanism.

 The public-health case for banning cars

 The strong case against cars rests on several points, with fossil fuel use being the central pillar.
 Cities are choking from pollution, especially car exhaust.
-The World Health Organization found that nine in ten people globally breathe dirty air, contributing to 7 million premature deaths every year.
+The World Health Organization found that nine in ten people globally breathe dirty air, contributing to seven million premature deaths every year.

 The Intergovernmental Panel on Climate Change estimates that 80% of the rise in global emissions between 1970 and 2010 came from road vehicles, which are responsible for a quarter of the particulate matter in the air (relatively large solids that lodge in the lungs and bloodstream and lead to severe health issues).
 The International Energy Agency predicts global urban transportation emissions will double from 2014 to 2025, with 90% coming from private vehicles.
 Oversized SUVs now emit more megatons of carbon globally than the UK and Netherlands combined.